-The 2020 Annual Meeting of Stockholders of Lamar Advertising Company, a Delaware corporation (the [Company]), will be held at the offices of Lamar Advertising Company, 5321 Corporate Boulevard, Baton Rouge, Louisiana, at 9:00 a.m.
-Central Daylight Time on Thursday, May 28, 2020, for the following purposes:
+The 2021 Annual Meeting of Stockholders of Lamar Advertising Company, a Delaware corporation (the "Company"), will be held solely by remote communication, in a virtual-only format, at 9:00 a.m.
+Central Daylight Time on Thursday, May 20, 2021, for the following purposes:

 - 1. To elect nine directors, each for a one-year term. - 2.
-To conduct an advisory vote on the compensation of the Company s named executive officers. - 3.
-To ratify the appointment of KPMG LLP as the Company independent registered public accounting firm for the 2020 fiscal year. - 4.
+To ratify the appointment of KPMG LLP as the Company's independent registered public accounting firm for the 2021 fiscal year. - 3.
 To transact any other business as may properly come before the meeting.

-Only stockholders of record at the close of business on March 30, 2020 will be entitled to vote at the meeting.
+Only stockholders of record at the close of business on March 22, 2021 will be entitled to vote at the meeting.